CopterExpress/clover/docs/en/auto_setup.md

   ```

   > **Warning** After completion of the program , the drone can land incorrectly and continue to fly over the floor.
 In this case, you need to intercept control.

+- If you want to stop the program before it ends, press `Ctrl+C`.
+If didn't work, press `Ctrl+Z`, but it is not recommended.